Mama, the song by Boyz II Men, is the national anthem from a child to his

 He started his employment history early.
 This way, he’d know what type of work he wanted to do.
 Sitting around on women was not an option.

 Rule two: No womanizing.
 I was teaching him how to be a good husband.
 Don’t go around breaking women’s hearts just because you can.
 It will come back to bite you.
 Be a man.
 If you’re interested, don’t play mind games?
 That’s not being a man.
 It’s being a boyman—grown body—boy mind.

 Rule three: I’m Black.
 Give a sister a chance.
 If you don’t want her, let it be because you don’t like her—not because you despise her race—don’t slap my face.
 Don’t hate yourself.

 It was important that he be a man.
 Work hard and contribute honor to society—be honest, kind, and loving, but at the same time, any child of mine is not allowed to let people walk over them.
 Stand up for what you believe.
 At this point, your life is yours.

 I wasn’t a perfect mother.
 Who is?
-We all want to fix something that our parents did or didn’t do right.
+We all want to fix something that our parents didn’t do right.

 When I listen to Mama, I cry.
 I raised a daughter by myself and with God’s help.
 We can’t forget God’s help.
 When she married, I didn’t get a dance or an honorable mention.
 All I really wanted was a mother daughter dance.
 I couldn’t walk her down the aisle in the house of God.
 It’s untraditional.
 I accept that.
 She chose the venue.
 I watched her absent father and her stepdad (she was already raised when I remarried) walk her down the aisle.